 - The Mud has anti-aging effects.
 There’s a reason there is a whole line of products dedicated to this magical water.
 I own a few products (down below) and love how they make my skin feel.
 Soak in the mud before stepping into the water and just watch how your skin transforms.

 - The salty water helps reduce skin impurities.
-I was 100% on board with soaking my body in the Dead Sea because it cleans up all of your skin impurities leaving you feeling silky smooth.
+I was 100% on board with soaking my body in the water because it cleans up all of your skin impurities leaving you feeling silky smooth.
 Unfortunately, we didn’t go in this time (only our legs made it in) but I can confirm from the many other times I’ve visited that I leave glowing.

 - Relieves allergies.
-Ok, this one might sound weird, but after a quick google search, I discovered that the high content of Magnesium found in the salty water can help relieve different allergic reactions.
+Ok, this one might sound weird, but after a quick google search, I discovered that the high content of Magnesium found in salty water can help relieve different allergic reactions.

 If you’re not planning on visiting anytime soon (or have visited and missed the effect the salty water and mud has on your skin) I highly recommend investing in these products.
 I use them and absolutely love how they make my skin feel.
 Plus, they smell really good.